St Ann's Church, Manchester: Manchester becomes a growing town

-Towards the end of the 17th century streets had become more numerous in the St Ann's district; by 1720, St Ann's Square had been laid out and planted with trees in imitation of the fashionable squares of London and Bath.
-In 1729, Sir Oswald Mosley built an exchange, not far from the site of the present Royal Exchange.
+Towards the end of the 17th century, streets had become more numerous in the St Ann's district; by 1720, St Ann's Square had been laid out and planted with trees in imitation of the fashionable squares of London and Bath.
 By 1735, buildings had begun to rise on the south side of Acres Field and King Street and Ridgefield came into being.
 There was now no longer the simple distinction between "the old church" and "the new church".
 The rapid growth of Manchester as a result of the Industrial Revolution led to the building of other churches.
 Then, as the population moved out to the suburbs in the late 19th and early 20th centuries, many of these churches fell into disuse and were demolished.
 St Ann's holds the memorials from several of these churches, for example Sir Charles Barry's St Matthew's, Campfield (built 1823–25, demolished 1950).

 Importance to civic life

 St Ann's has always been closely associated with the civic life, and its rectors have from time to time acted as chaplain to the Lord Mayor, the county council chairmen and the police.
 In 1975, the Friends of St Ann's Church was formed from the business houses in the parish, to maintain the fabric of this historic building.
 Renovation work was carried out at St Ann's during 2011 (whilst the church remained operational).
 The work included the repair of its clock, bell, stonework and roof.
 During renovation work the church was draped in large advertising banners, which was controversial for a Grade I listed building.
-The church has an active concert schedule, including weekly lunchtime organ recitals (on Wednesdays), monthly professional concerts, and regular piano and chamber music concerts by RNCM students.
+The church has an active concert schedule, including weekly lunchtime organ recitals (on Wednesdays), monthly professional concerts, and regular piano and chamber music concerts by Royal Northern College of Music students.
 The church has a four-manual George Sixsmith organ.